Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Proximal Bayesian Trend Filtering

 \section{Proximal Bayesian Trend Filtering}

 Our key methodological innovation that enables extending the proximal MCMC framework to a fully Bayesian one is the use of epigraph indicator functions to encode our structure-inducing prior.
-For example, in the context of Bayesian image denoising, the epigraph indicator function $\iota_\mathcal{E}(\V{\beta},\alpha)$ where
+Prior proximal MCMC methods typically replace a nonsmooth penalty $g(\V{\beta})=\alpha h(\V{\beta})$ with its Moreau envelope in the posterior.
+The proximal operator is then evaluated as

+where the proximal operator of $h$ can be computed with an efficient off-the-shelf algorithm.
+The gradient of $g^\lambda(\V{\beta})$ can then be computed as $(\V{\beta}-\operatorname{prox}^\lambda_g(\V{\beta}))/\lambda$, which is a well-known fact about Moreau envelopes.
+However, the regularization parameter $\alpha$ is viewed as a hyperparameter in $g^\lambda$ and needs to be determined prior to MCMC sampling.
+Although an empirical Bayesian method \citep{vidal2020maximum,de2020maximum} can be used to estimate the appropriate $\alpha$ and $\sigma^2$, a fully Bayesian treatment is desirable since it may have better precision due to being able to account for the uncertainty of $\alpha$ and $\sigma^2$.

+To incorporate $\alpha$ into posterior inference, an important concept in convex analysis, epigraph, comes in handy.
+The epigraph of a regularization function $g$ is the set